jupyter/jupyter_client/docs/kernels.rst

 that other users on the system can't send code to run in this kernel.
 See :ref:`wire_protocol` for the details of how this signature is calculated.

+When transport encryption is enabled, two additional fields are present:

+``curve_publickey``
+    Z85-encoded 40-character ASCII string holding the server's CurveZMQ public key.
+Kernels must apply this to their ZMQ sockets before binding.

+``curve_secretkey``
+    Z85-encoded 40-character ASCII string holding the server's CurveZMQ secret key.
+Kernels must apply this to their ZMQ sockets before binding.

+See :ref:`security` for full details on how to enable transport encryption and how kernels should handle these fields.

 Registration file format
 ------------------------